Sayoan/Docker_Commands/README.md

 ## Examples

+- **Important**

+We have N images and N containers, to see every image the container can take on:

+>docker images -a

+Each image can be in more than one container.
+To see containers that are running:

+>docker ps -a

+To kill each container:

-docker kill ID //matar
+>docker kill ID

+Open running container:

-docker exec -it [container-id] bash
+>docker exec -it [container-id] bash

-docker ps -a